 Current Admissions Updates

-Master of Health Professions Education Program, Fall 2017: Students interested in the Master of Health Professions Education can APPLY NOW.
-The application deadline for fall 2017 was June 1, 2017 (international applicants) or August 1, 2017 (U.S. citizen or permanent resident applicants).
+Master of Health Professions Education Program, Spring 2023: Students interested in the Master of Health Professions Education can APPLY NOW.

-Graduate Certificate in Health Professions Education, Fall 2017: Students interested in the Graduate Certificate in Health Professions Education can APPLY NOW.
-The application deadline for fall 2017 was June 1, 2017 (international applicants) or August 1, 2017 (U.S. citizen or permanent resident applicants).
+Graduate Certificate in Health Professions Education, Spring 2023: Students interested in the Master of Health Professions Education can APPLY NOW.

-Surrounded by hospitals, the UMKC Hospital Hill campus is home to the universities health science schools.
-In addition to the School of Medicine, the schools of Nursing, Dentistry, and Pharmacy are also located on this campus.
-The majority of Year 3 through 6 medical student’s courses and training are offered at this campus.
-The School’s master and certificate programs classes are held at the School of Medicine.
-The Hospital Hill campus also houses a Health Science library, university bookstore, and the Youngblood Skills Lab.
-Beginning Fall 2014, the Hospital Hill campus will also offer university housing at this campus.
-Located in the heart of the city, it is next to Crown Center and minutes from Downtown and the Country Club Plaza.
+Surrounded by hospitals and health-related facilities, the UMKC Health Sciences Campus at Hospital Hill is home to the university’s health science schools.
+In addition to the School of Medicine, the Schools of Nursing and Health Studies, Dentistry, and Pharmacy are also located on this campus.
+The majority of Year 3 through 6 medical students’ courses and training are offered at this campus.
+For medical students participating in the rural medicine program, courses and training are offered at the School of Medicine campus located in St. Joseph, Missouri, 50 miles north of Kansas City.
+The School’s master and certificate programs classes are also held at the School of Medicine on the Health Sciences Campus.
+The Health Sciences Campus also houses a Health Sciences library, a university bookstore, the Youngblood Skills Lab, and the Hospital Hill Apartments resident hall.
+Located in the heart of the Kansas City, the Campus is next to Crown Center and minutes from Downtown and the Country Club Plaza.